jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/StrategyPatternPractice/Task4/task.md

 By using the **Strategy** design pattern, the payment processing logic is separated from the `Order` class, making it more flexible and maintainable.
-Adding new payment methods or modifying existing ones is easier and doesn't affect the `Order` class.
+Adding new payment methods or modifying the existing ones is easier and doesn't affect the `Order` class.
-The client code also becomes cleaner, as it focuses on creating instances of `PaymentProcessor` with desired payment strategies.
+The client code also becomes cleaner, as it focuses on creating instances of `PaymentProcessor` with the desired payment strategies.